princefishthrower/chrisfrew.in/src/content/blog/calculating-activity-amounts-for-process-and-production-orders-with-sap-abap/index.md

 Whew.
 Did it feel like a marathon? :runner: Because it felt to _me_ like a marathon all that time I was scratching my head.
 I hope you all enjoyed and found this post useful for a not-so-often programmed function of this production planning section of SAP.

-Another note and quick plug :smile: I hope everyone can appreciate the time I put into creating these posts (_hint:_ posts this long take a **LONG** time to write!).
+Another note and quick plug 😊 I hope everyone can appreciate the time I put into creating these posts (_hint:_ posts this long take a **LONG** time to write!).
 It would make me happy and give me the motivation to keep writing these detailed ABAP posts if you'd consider donating (in the footer of any page on this blog) I have a [PayPal.me link](https://www.paypal.me/chrisfrewin), and I'm also an Ethereum developer if you'd like to donate Ether or if you would like to donate some RaiBlocks, as I am a RaiBlocks enthusiast if you would prefer to donate in that way.

 :poop: Ok, plug done! :poop: